human-centric982/All-Searchable/README.md

 # All-Searchable: Full Neural Architecture Search for Human Pose Estimation

 ## Introduction
 This is an official pytorch implementation of <u>*All-Searchable: Full Neural Architecture Search for Human Pose Estimation*.</u> Our work focuses on the Neural Architecture Search (NAS)  for human pose estimation.
-Different from the existed NAS-based works in classification and detection only search a task-specific module, in this paper, we propose a full neural architecture search with different computation cells to pursue an effective and efficient model.
-Our architecture search includes the search for a backbone and a pose decoder.
-Firstly, we search for a light-weight pose estimation backbone with stacked normal cells and reduction cells, which can provide an optimum feature extractor for the pose specific task.
-Meanwhile, we design a context-aware search space with diverse scale-adaptive fusion cells to enhance the multi-scale information exchange and feature refinement in the pose decoder.
-In particular, the two spaces are jointly searched to guarantee global optimization.
-Our designed network is implemented in Differentiable Architecture Search (DARTS), and searched with two days for COCO on four P40 GPUs.

 The proposed method achieves state-of-the-art performance on three public datasets, MPII, COCO, and PoseTrack. </br>

 ## Architecture Description
 In this project, we support three different structures (AutoPose-L12-C32, AutoPose-L18-C48, AutoPose-L18-C64), 'L' and 'C' stand for the number of the cells and the number of the initial channels of the network, you can change them in the Configuration files (config.TRAIN.LAYERS and config.TRAIN.INIT_CHANNELS).